Choosing a Domain Name

 Choosing a website address

 In this article, we will review what a website address is, along with the common terms that are associated with it.
 We will also examine the importance of choosing a website address; understanding the elements that should be considered, to provide you with the most beneficial website address for your business.

 A website address provides access to the internet for a business, which means an increase in potential clients and customers.
 Choosing the right website address is a particularly important decision for a business.
 This is because as long as the company is operational, as will the website address be.
 Also, a decision to change a domain name mid-term could be catastrophic for search results and would mean changing all your offline marketing.

 Common terms you might hear that mean website address are ‘web address’, ‘domain name’ and ‘URL’ (Universal Resource Locator).
 URL is more commonly used for specific pages.

 Things you should think about when choosing a website address

-The website address should ideally coincide with the company name, which should reflect what the bussiness is about.
-If the company name is already taken or, the company name was created before the decision of having a website was made, you may want to add a descriptive word to the name that will reflect what the bussiness does.
-For instance, “Dreams” is a bedding company which already exists, but the company that we will invent today sells handmade candles.
+The website address should ideally coincide with the company name, which should reflect what the business is about.
+If the company name is already taken or, the company name was created before the decision of having a website was made, you may want to add a descriptive word to the name that will reflect what the business does.
+For instance, “Dreams” is a bedding company that already exists, but the company that we will invent today sells handmade candles.
 Therefore, the company’s website address could be “dreamscandles”.

 Once the wording has been decided upon, you may also want to consider whether it is easy to type; does it look confusing and is it memorable.
 Taking the above example, “dreamscandles” is confusing.
 It could be misconstrued as ” dream scandles” rather than “dreams candles”.
 Therefore, perhaps it is wiser to use “dreamswax” instead.